Risograph Effect

 The color combination defines the look more than any other control.

-Get the palette right first, then tune tone, then add halftone and grain.
+Get the palette right first, then tune tone lift, then add halftone and roughness.

 Coarser dots work better on bold graphics